edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

 capabilities using Gel and `FastAPI <https://fastapi.tiangolo.com/>`_.

 FastAPI is a framework designed to help you build a web app, well, fast.
 And Gel is a data layer designed to help you figure out storage in your application, and also do it fast.
-By the end of this tutorial you will have tried out different aspects of using those two together, and hopefully come out with something useful on the other end.
+By the end of this tutorial you will have tried out different aspects of using those two together.

 We're going to start by creating an app with FastAPI, then add web search capabilities to it, and then put search results through a language model to get a human-friendly answer.
-After that we'll use Gel to add chat history, and finish it off with semantic search, so that the bot can remember previous interactions with the user.
+After that we'll use Gel to implement chat history, and finish it off with semantic search, so that the bot can remember previous interactions with the user.